arunmg007/snmpwalk-convert/README.md

 # snmpwalk-convert
-Convert SNMP walk in MIB name to OID - This helps with snmpsim support which requires NetSNMP snmpwalk output with '-ObentU' Flag
+Convert SNMP walk with MIB names to OID - Helps with snmpsim simulation which requires NetSNMP::snmpwalk output with '-ObentU' Flag for conversion.

 # Sample
 ```